 and even the facts of life regarding human reproductive health.

 I also illustrated gender-based topics of a more traumatic and abusive nature.

-	The latter topic isn’t practiced here in Jamaica (at least I hope not; our children have enough to deal with!), but geography is no excuse to raise awareness of such issues.
+FGM isn’t practiced here in Jamaica (to my knowledge), but geography is no excuse to raise awareness.